 The proteins in jello can strengthen the intestinal wall by attempting to develop the intestine’s defensive mucus layer.
 Jello has been shown to help protect the walls of the intestine in early experiments on rats.
 Another amino acid that can help shield the intestinal wall from harm and stop digestive problems is glutamic acid, which is also present in jello.

-Stronger Joints and Bone:
+Healthier Joints and Bone:

 Storing Tips

-This dessert will keep for up to 3 days in the refrigerator when covered.
-This makes it a great meal to prepare ahead of time!
+This makes it a great meal to prepare one day ahead of time!

 Print